-29. Where a student is found guilty of academic misconduct, the AMC shall be empowered to impose one or more of the following penalties:

-- The issue of a formal warning.
+- 29. Where a student is found guilty of academic misconduct, the AMC shall be empowered to impose one or more of the following penalties: - i.
+The issue of a formal warning.
 Where such a warning is imposed, no further action will be taken against the student.
 A note of the imposition of the warning will be kept, and any further allegation arising against the student in the context of the same programme of study will normally be referred for consideration as a Major Offence in accordance with paragraph 17 (iii) above.
-However, no reference to any formal warning imposed under this Regulation will be made on the student's degree transcript or certificate. - 2.
-The reduction by any amount of any or all the marks obtained by the student in any module to a minimum module mark of 1%. - 3.
+However, no reference to any formal warning imposed under this Regulation will be made on the student's degree transcript or certificate. - ii.
+The reduction by any amount of any or all the marks obtained by the student in any module to a minimum module mark of 1%. - iii.
 The withdrawal of resit rights in any module.
-This includes the withdrawal of the right to remedy an unsatisfactory performance under paragraph 5(b) of Regulation XI, should academic misconduct in relation to a DIS, DPS, or Professional Development assessment be deemed sufficiently serious to warrant this outcome. - 4.
-To set a cap on any mark achieved by the student on resit in any module. - 5.
-The immediate termination of the student's studies. - 6.
-In exceptional circumstances, where a student is found guilty of a first offence of academic misconduct in relation to a module undertaken on a resit basis, the Committee may permit the student to resubmit the work in which academic misconduct was found, at the next available opportunity, with the aim of achieving the minimum level of performance to allow progression (in which case the mark for the work will be capped at that minimum level). - 7.
-Where a student is found guilty of academic misconduct in relation to a module in a previous, completed, part of their programme, e.g. where they are found to have assisted another student to obtain an advantage by unfair means, by providing them with a copy of their previously assessed work, the Committee may, exceptionally, impose one or more of the non-academic penalties in Section 4(vi) of Ordinance XVII (Conduct and Discipline of Students).
+This includes the withdrawal of the right to remedy an unsatisfactory performance under paragraph 5(b) of Regulation XI, should academic misconduct in relation to a DIS, DPS, or Professional Development assessment be deemed sufficiently serious to warrant this outcome. - iv.
+To set a cap on any mark achieved by the student on resit in any module. - v.
+The immediate termination of the student's studies. - vi.
+In exceptional circumstances, where a student is found guilty of a first offence of academic misconduct in relation to a module undertaken on a resit basis, the Committee may permit the student to resubmit the work in which academic misconduct was found, at the next available opportunity, with the aim of achieving the minimum level of performance to allow progression (in which case the mark for the work will be capped at that minimum level). - vii.
+Where a student is found guilty of academic misconduct in relation to a module in a previous, completed, part of their programme, e.g. where they are found to have assisted another student to obtain an advantage by unfair means, by providing them with a copy of their previously assessed work, the Committee may, exceptionally, impose one or more of the non-academic penalties in Section 4(vi) of Ordinance XVII (Conduct and Discipline of Students). - viii.
+Where a student is found guilty of a serious offence of academic misconduct in relation to a previous programme of study at the University (e.g. where an offence committed on a pre-sessional, foundation or undergraduate programme comes to the University's attention after the student has progressed to a subsequent programme at the University), the student's studies on the programme they have progressed to may be terminated with immediate effect under paragraph 29(v) above, even if the guilty finding relates to the student's previous (rather than current) programme.
+In such circumstances, the AMC may also recommend to Senate that any academic award made to the student in relation to the previous programme (in respect of which the student has been found guilty of a serious offence of academic misconduct) be revoked in accordance with paragraph 6(iv) of Ordinance IX (The Senate).